 Myth 3: Yellow glue is fine for veneering.

 Despite the dozens of comments I have received about this over the years, I can honestly say that yellow glue is far from ideal for veneering.
 This is largely because it does not dry hard.
 Instead, it stays rubbery and semi-flexible.
 Have you scraped a glue drop off your shop floor after it has hardened?
 Did you notice it was still bendable?
 Glue-line flexibility is not good for a veneered panel.
 "Cold creep" is a phenomenon in which the veneer expands and contracts from seasonal humidity changes on the substrate material often causing delamination problems.
 A yellow glue can allow the veneer to move around or creep on the substrate and will eventually lead to delamination.
 And since yellow glue dries with a soft glue line, it is also very difficult to sand the edges of the panel.

 Myth 4: Contact cement is fine for use with raw wood veneers.

 This myth has been around for a couple of decades.
 Simply put, contact cement doesn't dry hard.
 It stays more flexible than yellow glue so it will clearly create problems with cold creep and delamination.
 Contact cement is only suitable for backed veneers.

 Learn more here.

 Myth 5: Shop-sawn veneers (thick veneers) can be applied with any veneer glue.

 Not true.
 There are a lot of woodworkers out there who are painfully aware of this.
 A thick veneer has a greater tendency to expand and contract with seasonal moisture changes.
 Because of this, it requires a much stronger adhesive.
-In this case, I highly recommend a plastic powder resin (PPR) glue.
+In this case, I highly recommend a pre-catalyzed powder resin (PPR) glue.

 Myth 6: A thicker veneer is easier to work with than a thinner veneer.